pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 IANA is requested to allocate the DELEG RR in the Resource Record (RR) TYPEs registry, with the meaning of "enhanced delegation information" and referencing this document.

-IANA is requested to assign a new bit in the DNSKEY RR Flags registry ({{!RFC4034}}) for the DELEG bit (N), with the description "DELEG" and referencing this document.
+IANA is requested to assign a new bit in the DNSKEY RR Flags registry ({{!RFC4034}}) for the ADT bit (N), with the description "Authoritative Delegation Types" and referencing this document.
+For compatibility reasons we request the bit 14 to be used.
+This value has been proven to work whereas bit 0 was proven to break in practical deployments (because of bugs).

 IANA is requested to assign a bit from the EDNS Header Flags registry ({{!RFC6891}}), with the abbreviation DE, the description "DELEG enabled" and referencing this document.